 You’re much better off using code as your secret weapon in another profession.
 People who can code in the world of technology companies are a dime a dozen and get no respect.
 People who can code in biology, medicine, government, sociology, physics, history, and mathematics are respected and can do amazing things to advance those disciplines.

 If you found my website, you are presumably someone who likes learning and thinking.
 If you are such a person, and you don’t know how to code, here is my advice for you: sit down and learn it.

 Seriously, learn to code.
 Learn.
 To.
 Code.
-Learn to code god damn it!
+Learn to code god-damn it!

 output100.txt.
 Or to hack together a program that reads the data from a Google form, and sums the result into a table that you can send out.

 I, and several others, also suspect that knowing programming changes the way you think.
-But this is harder to measure or prove so I only stated the weaker claim. ↩
+But this is harder to measure or prove, so I only stated the weaker claim. ↩